Flag of the United Arab Emirates: Abu Dhabi

-Abu Dhabi's flag on a 1967 Abu Dhabi stamp.

 The flag of Abu Dhabi is a red flag with a white rectangle at the top-left corner.
 According to the 1820 General Maritime Treaty with the British, in times of war a full red flag would be used by the Bani Yas (Abu Dhabi and Dubai).

 Although per the treaty, Abu Dhabi was supposed to fly the White Pierced Red Trucial States flag, in practice it continued to fly a plain red flag.
 Percy Cox, the British Colonial Office administrator in the Middle East, was unsuccessful in convincing Zayed bin Khalifa Al Nahyan to adopt the Trucial States flag, which, Zayed argued, represented the Al Qawasim tribal federation.
 Abu Dhabi later adopted a red flag with a top left white rectangle to distinguish it from the surrounding emirates.